zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

+We just killed another code nesting.
+The code is still flat and easy to read.

 Summary
 ----------------------------------
 Alright, I think we've gone through a lot of changes and refactors.
 The blog post is quite long.
 I'm glad you didn't close the page :).
 Let's summary what we've learned so far.

 In this blog post, we went through a few typicall async scenarios.
-With real world examples, we can see that as more async calls gets involved, the async solution with blurbird Promise API will introduce more nesting and the code will be hard to read.
-It doesn't scale well.
+With real world examples and requirement changes, we can see that as more async calls gets involved, the async solution with blurbird Promise API will introduce more nesting and the code become harder to read.
+The code readability doesn't scale well.

-We then refactored with `liftp` to make the async data flow flat, easier to read and still have all the promises chained together.
+We then refactored with `liftp` to make the async data flow flat.
+The logic became shorter and much easier to read, and all the promises are still chained together.

-Going forward, we also introduced a few patterns to make async calls sequentially or simutanislly, as well as ignoring certain Promise result using different functions from the `blurbird-promise` library.
+Then we also introduced a few patterns to make async calls sequentially or simutanislly, as well as ignoring certain Promise result using different functions from the `blurbird-promise` library.

-All these functions are composible, meaning they take functions and return functions to work with Promises.
+All these functions from `bluebird-promisell` are composible, meaning they take functions and return functions to work with Promises.
 Very practical for functional programming.

-I hope by now you should understand far more of async programming in a "sync" style in Javascript.
+I hope by now you should understand far more of async programming in a functional programming style with Promises than a few while ago.

 Want to learn more?
 ----------------------------------
-There are more functions in the `bluebird-promisell` library that allows us to do filtering, error handling and more.
+There are [more functions](https://github.com/zhangchiqing/bluebird-promisell#api) in the `bluebird-promisell` library that allows us to do filtering, error handling, [validation](https://github.com/zhangchiqing/bluebird-promisell/blob/master/test.js#L203) and more.
 Please check it out.

 PS: Function names
 ---------------------
 Yes, I didn't forget about the function names :)

-Why those functions in the library have so many weired name?
-What do `pure`, `lift`, `traverse` etc?
+Why those functions in the library have so many weired names? `pure`, `lift`, `traverse`?
+What do they mean?

 Well, this library is made for functional programming with Promises.
-These names are all from functional programming.
+These names are all derived from functional programming.

-In functional programming, we make pure functions.
+In functional programming, people make pure functions.
 Pure functions are functions that has no side effect, meaning given the same input, it will always return the same output.

-Since async calls are all side effects, there is a pattern called "Monad" in functional programming to "wrap" side effects that includes async calls.
+Since async calls are all side effects, in order to make it "pure", there is a pattern called Monad which will "wrap" side effects that includes async calls.

 Promise is Monad as well.
 To be a "Monad", it must implement a few functions.
 And those functions are called `pure`, `lift`, `traverse` etc. That's why the library uses the similar names.